 Rhodolite: Rhodolite is more problematic.
 The primary composition range of the Rhodolite variety overlaps the composition ranges of four other Pyrope varieties: Standard Pyrope, Malaya Garnet, Pastel Pyrope and Color Change Pyrope.
 Without a comprehensive chemical analysis to reveal the minor composition of individual gems, we must at times rely on visual appearance (hue, tone, color change or color shift) to distinguish gems of some Pyrope varieties from Rhodolite.

-For example, some Rhodolites can fall within the composition range of Pastel Pyropes, with refractive indices under 1.745 and susceptibilities under 12.5.
-In these unusual cases, we can distinguish the Rhodolite gems by their reddish purple color.
+For example, some Rhodolites can occasionally fall within the composition range of Pastel Pyropes, with refractive indices under 1.745 and susceptibilities under 12.5.
+In these rare instances, we can distinguish the Rhodolite gems by their reddish purple color.
 Purple Pastels are similar in appearance, but they tend to show a purer purple (with very little red) in daylight.
 However, color differences may not always be plainly seen, and visual distinctions can at times be difficult and subjective.

 Red Malaya & Standard Pyrope: Similar to the example above, some red Malaya Garnets and Standard Pyrope Garnets have overlapping refractive indices and magnetic susceptibilities.
 The major compositions can be the same for these gems.
 That means there may be no difference in the proportions of Pyrope, Almandine and Spessartine that make up Standard Pyropes and some red Malayas.
-In these cases, the lighter tones and off-red shades of red Malayas are the only parameters we have to distinguish them from Standard Pyropes, which tend to be pure dark red.
+In these cases, the lighter tones and off-red shades of red Malayas are the only parameters we have to distinguish them from Standard Pyropes, which tend to be pure red and darker in tone.

 from Brazil (2.63ct)